Python Cheatsheet

 Get Flintstones family firstnames

-:return: dictionary of ages
+:return: list of names

 """

-return _dict.keys()
+return list(_dict.keys())

 """